owlsecco/techwit2/exampleSite/content/about/_index.md

 * and more .....

 But we are not limited to the main 3 topics or the 7 content types.
 As you know tech is a wide area of study.
 So expect more quality content.

+Our Team

+Coming Soon

+## Our Stack

+This site uses Hugo, a static site generator that uses Go.
+The theme is Twenty Twenty by WordPress ported to Themefisher.
+Using the best Git based headless CMS: Forestry in our opinion.
+Hosted on GitHub(yes we made this site open source) with Netlify handling deployment.
+Aside from these, we have custom made shortcodes linked to forestry cms snippets for a smooth shortcode injection.
+The site isn't complete yet but we are working day and night to make sure we complete it so that you can start enjoying quality content so expect more features.

+So we would like to thank the following:

+* Hugo Developers
+* Themefisher
+* Netlify
+* Forestry CMS